amalgam8/amalgam8/kubernetes/README.md

    * (Systematic approach) Using the Gremlin framework (automated) to inject the same failure and verify whether the microservices recover in the expected manner.
-5. Exercise the version routing capabilities in Amalgam8 by gradually increasing traffic from an old to a new version of an internal microservice.
+3. Exercise the version routing capabilities in Amalgam8 by gradually increasing traffic from an old to a new version of an internal microservice.

-## Bring up a Kubernetes cluster in Vagrant
+## Pre-requisites

 To get started, install a recent version of [Vagrant](https://www.vagrantup.com/downloads.html) and follow the steps below.